INSIDE: The Best Places to Visit in Hong Kong on a Family Vacation.

 There’s tonnes of fun things to do at the top of Victoria Peak (Ride the Peak tram to get there)

 Visit Hong Kong Goldfish Market to see fish, lizards and reptiles

 Hear the Songbirds at Yuen Po Bird Market in Hong Kong

-Ride the World’s Longest Elevator Street in Hong Kong!
+Ride the World’s Longest Escalator Street in Hong Kong!

 Fun Playgrounds in Hong Kong